UtrechtUniversity/FAIR-Cheatsheets/CONTRIBUTING.md

 ### :speech_balloon: Add a comment to one of the cheatsheets

-(account needed?)
+1. Make a free account on Canva
-1. Access one of the links: the date cheatsheet (link) or the code cheatsheet (link)
+2. Access one of the links: the date cheatsheet (link) or the code cheatsheet (link)
-2. Make a comment to the original design via canva comment option
+3. Make a comment to the original design via canva comment option
-3. Write an e-mail informing us about the comments you made

 ### :pencil2: Edit the existing UU FAIR Cheatsheets

-1. (Notify the FAIR data & software team via email (xxx) about the changes you intend to make)
-2. Make a free account on Canva
+1. Make a free account on Canva
-3. Access one of the links: the date cheatsheet (link) or the code cheatsheet (link)
+2. Access one of the links: the date cheatsheet (link) or the code cheatsheet (link)
-4. Make a copy of the canva file by going to “file” and “make a copy”
+3. Make a copy of the canva file by going to “file” and “make a copy”
-5. Make the changes you intend to make
+4. Make the changes you intend to make
-6. Share the new document with us in form of a link or a pdf with a quick explanation of what you did
+5. Share the new document with us in form of a link or a pdf with a quick explanation of what you did

 ### :bookmark_tabs: Make a new cheat sheet